I HEARD THE BELLS ON CHRISTMAS DAY

 LYRICS (Verse-1) — “I heard the bells on Christmas day, their old familiar carols play.
 And mild and sweet their songs repeat, of peace on Earth, good will to men.”

-Therefore, it is imperative we rejoice when all hope seems lost and remember God is omniscient and sovereign in the midst of trials, even when we can’t comprehend nor understand the greater purpose of our afflictions.
+It is imperative we rejoice when all hope seems lost and remember God is omniscient and sovereign in the midst of trials, even when we cannot comprehend nor understand the greater purpose of our afflictions.

 “Rejoice in the Lord always; again I will say, rejoice.
 Let your reasonableness be known to everyone.
 The Lord is at hand; do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus” (Philippians 4:4–7).